 Best UAD Reverb - Capitol Chambers

-Capitol Studios is one of the most famous studios in the world today.
-Just below the iconic tower in Los Angeles lies a few subterranean echo chambers that have been heard on countless records from Frank Sinatra to Muse to Beck and beyond.
+Motown Records is one of the most famous studios in the world.
+Home of some of the most iconic hit recordings of all time, its reverb chambers have been heard on countless records from Marvin Gaye to Stevie Wonder to Diana Ross and beyond.
 To this day, it’s hard to find a hi-fi ambiance that matches.

 With technology from UAD, producers and engineers can now record and mix with one of the most authentic emulations of those chambers to ever be put into software form.
 This unmistakably natural and dense reverb is perfect for drums, vocals, and everything in-between.
 Beyond the chambers, you can manipulate every parameter in the entire chain, including the amplifiers, preamps, speakers, and microphones.

 Of course, as with most plugin emulation of classic hardware, you get modern DAW workflow parameters like Dry/Wet Mix, Pre-Delay, and Decay.
-To minimize muddiness, you can enjoy a sweepable filter that moves from 80-750 Hz.
-Plus, there is a three-band EQ that allows users to dial in the perfect tone.
+To minimize muddiness.

 To help optimize workflow, the Capitol Chambers plugin comes with a massive collection of presets from some of the world’s top engineers, such as Al Schmitt, Darrell Thorp, and Frank Filipetti.

 Pros of the Capitol Chambers

 Cons of the Capitol Chambers